gooddata/gooddata-ui/docs/platform_intro.md

 * **resultSpec** is an object that defines the structure of result data.
 For example, you can define a custom title and format for each measure, or sorting of data.

 For more details on the terminology, see [Glossary](glossary.md).

-## Get your project ID

-You will need your project ID for the most components to work.

-To get your project ID, see [Find the Project ID](https://help.gooddata.com/display/doc/Find+the+Project+ID).

-Examples in this documentation use data from the GoodSales demo project with an ID of `la84vcyhrq8jwbu4wpipw66q2sqeb923`.

-## Get resource identifiers

-To display visualizations, filters, and other resources, get their identifiers either via the gray pages \(see [Accessing Gray Pages for a Project](https://help.gooddata.com/display/developer/Accessing+Gray+Pages+for+a+Project)\) or using [gdc-catalog-export](gdc-catalog-export.md).